 Energy Arts teaches a Taoist breathing system based on ancient, time-tested techniques used for centuries to improve the quality of your breath, help you feel more alive and build your chi.

-The basic techniques of Taoist Longevity Breathing get everything inside your body moving and in synch with the rhythm of your breathing.
+The basic techniques of Taoist Longevity Breathing gets everything inside your body moving and in sync with the rhythm of your breathing.
 It wakes up the inside of your body and makes it incredibly healthy.
 The methodology cultivates your ability to relax at any time and concentrate for long periods.